willidad/wk-charts/tasks.md

 Fix: 66577ab Bar Axis New: looks like enter / exit animations do not honor paddings / charts w global key axis ignore padding definition
 Fix: d02ee2b Custom Template does not work
 Fix: 2114aba Line Ordinal Marker Bug: Line does not interpolate correctly when exit
-Fix: line vertical does not show markers with time scale (non-ordinal scale)
+Fix: 501f813 line vertical does not show markers with time scale (non-ordinal scale)
+Fix: data markers are cut at chart borders

 Features Implemented
 --------------------